0xM1cx/Obsidian-Notes/Programming/C/C-Intro.md

 ```toc
 ```
  # C Keywords and Identifiers

+ ## Extra Information to KNOW

+ ### What is a preprocessor in C?
+ The **Preprocessor** is not part of the compiler, but is a separate step in the compilation process.
+In simple terms, a C Preprocessor is just a text substitution tool and its instructs the compiler to do require pre-processing before the actual compilation.
 ## Character set

 A character set is a set of alphabets, letters and some special characters that are valid in C language.